Sunday, February 29, 2004

 Bugger.

-I just want a bit of male sex.
+I just want a bit of, you know, skin on skin.
 I wish it was Manny, but it isn’t.
-I wish he’d just come over and get his cock out.
+I wish he’d just come over and get his clothes off.
 But he’s not.

-Secret men’s business, perhaps some himbo can come over and get his cock out instead.
+Secret men’s business, perhaps some himbo can come over and get his kit off instead.
 I want to feel the strength of a hard cock.
 It’s rejuvenating.
 A dose of testosterone is good for the soul.
+Gets your heart pumping.
+It is an excellent way to spend an hour.
+Somebody's son, anyone's son, really.
+Chuckle.

 I must remember to stick to my diet.
+Just fresh veggies, and cock.
 I must admit, I feel a little fat at the moment.
-I’m not, but I feel it.
+I’m not, fat, but I feel it.
 Is anorexia next?

 I’ve put Tom’s car out the front, so I can just pass the key through the front door.
 If I had some boy here.